Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 2. Navigate to your build directory & set a temp directory for cache

 You should now be on the compute node allocated to you.
 In this example we're using our project directory for our build directory.
-Ensure you've placed your `python.sif` and `print_version.py` file in your build directory
 ```
 CCRusername@cpn-d01-06:~$ cd /projects/academic/[YourGroupName]/[CCRusername]
 CCRusername@cpn-d01-06:~$ mkdir cache